SlashDB/taskapp-demo/README.md

 1. Pull repo to your local environment via preferred method.
 Use "git clone <https://github.com/SlashDB/taskapp-demo.git>" in preferred local directory or Download zip and unzip in preferred local directory.

 2. Open a terminal and navigate to where the repo resides on your local file system.
-Run commands:
+To pull all dependencies run command:

+        npm install

 **If you do not have NodeJS on your system get it from here - "https://nodejs.org/en/"**

-to pull all dependencies:

-        npm install

 3. Go to file .env and change